metagentools/gbintk/docs/evaluate.md

 You will get a file named `evaluation_results.txt` that contains the $K \times S$ matrix and the calculated evaluation metrics.

+**Note:** Make sure that the binning result consists of contigs belonging to only one bin.
+The evaluation metrics consider contigs which belong to only one bin.
+Please refer to the the [GraphBin2 publication](https://doi.org/10.1186/s13015-021-00185-6) for details on metrics used to evaluate multi-labelled contigs.

 ### Plotting Evaluation Results

 You can use the evaluation results calculated for an initial binning result and a refined binning result to plot and compare.
 Following is an example code using the results obtained for the `Sim-20G` dataset assembled using metaSPAdes.